WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 By characterizing the impedance of the WEC, a greater understanding of the dynamics can be reached.
 The figure below is a bode plot of the impedance of the RM3 float body.
-The natural frequency is defined by the point at which the phase of impedance is zero.
-By also plotting the frequency of the incoming wave, it is simple to see the difference between the natural frequency of the device and the wave frequency.
-Complex conjugate control (and some other control methods) seeks to adjust the natural frequency of the device to match the wave frequency.
-Matching the natural frequency to the wave frequency leads to resonance, which allows for theoretically optimal mechanical power.
+The resonant frequency is defined by the point at which the phase of impedance is zero.
+By also plotting the frequency of the incoming wave, it is simple to see the difference between the resonant frequency of the device and the wave frequency.
+Complex conjugate control (and some other control methods) seeks to adjust the resonant frequency of the system to match the wave frequency.
+Matching the reonance frequency to the wave frequency leads to system resonance, which allows for theoretically optimal mechanical power.

 .. figure:: /_static/images/impedance.png
    :width: 300pt